alphagov/govuk-developer-docs/source/manual/publish-to-puppet-forge.html.md

 Credentials for the GDS Operations account can be found in `packages/puppet_forge` in the 2ndline password store.

-The URL for our account is: <http://forge.puppetlabs.com/gdsoperations>
+The URL for our account is <http://forge.puppetlabs.com/gdsoperations>.

 ## Checks before releasing a new or updated module